GuardianLabs/guardian-keyper/README.md

 ```sh
 flutter build apk --debug
 ```
-Also, you can start building and run on the android-simulator:
+Also, you can use android-simulator:
 ```sh
 flutter emulator --launch <Your Emulator ID>
 flutter run --debug